argoproj/argo-cd/docs/user-guide/commands/argocd_app_wait.md

 Wait for an application to reach a synced and healthy state

-### Synopsis

-Wait for an application to reach a synced and healthy state

 ```
 argocd app wait [APPNAME.. | -l selector] [flags]
 ```